What is a Fairway Wood?

 How to Swing:

 For a typical right-handed golfer, on a standard fairway shot, with a fairway wood, the ball is placed forward (most likely about 3 inches inside the left heel) in the stance.
-The player would take a more level swing, with the clubhead parallel to the ground as it sweeps the ball off the fairway.
+The player would take a more level swing, with the clubhead parallel to the ground.

 However, The hybrid is played more like an iron, in most circumstances, the ball would be placed in the middle of the stance, as the player hits down on the ball, the swing is always steeper.
 On a clear fairway shot with a hybrid club, a golfer should take a divot just beyond the spot where the ball sat.